-Theoretical portion for the Electrology course is taught using the world renowned Academie Dectro Electroepilation Online Course.
+Theoretical portion for the Electrology course is taught using the CIMA Online Course.
 Once the student has paid the \$1,600.00 deposit, a username and password will be generated for you to access the online academy.
 Once logged in students can begin the theory right away.
 Students will receive their scores immediately after the completion of an online quiz and may progress through the online theory at their own pace.
-The theory accounts for 250 hours of the students 400-hour course.
+The theory accounts for 200 hours of the students 400-hour course.